SmartGuard: Leveraging Large Language Models for Network Attack Detection through Audit Log Analysis and Summarization: Methodology

 After denoising the behavior instances, the same noise behaviors will no longer appear in the event behavior summaries, significantly shortening the length of the text summaries without affecting the expression of key information.
 In the embeddings of the behaviors, although there are Read-List and Write-List nodes that can express certain trivial event semantics, they do not affect the importance of the overall behavior embeddings.

 Next, we aggregate the behavior text summaries with the embedding vectors.
 We construct the following sentence pattern: `The following is a summary of the log: [\textit{behavior text summary}], where the key point is [\textit{Key Node}], followed by the embedding of the behavior graph \textless\textit{Graph Embedding}\textgreater.'
-By simply aggregating and adding prompt language, we finally generate a log behavior description that the large language model can understand.
-Figure \ref{fig:prompt_input} shows the input format of the large language model during behavior inference.
+By simply aggregating and adding prompt language, we finally generate a log behavior description that the LLM can understand.
+Figure \ref{fig:prompt_input} shows the input format of the LLM during behavior inference.

-In summary, the behavior abstraction phase uses a log-based knowledge graph as input to generate corresponding text summaries and graph embedding vectors, which are ultimately aggregated into descriptive information that the large language model can reason with.
+In summary, the behavior abstraction phase uses a log-based knowledge graph as input to generate corresponding text summaries and graph embedding vectors, which are ultimately aggregated into descriptive information that the LLM can reason with.